Trần Văn Quang: Early years

 Born in 1917 in Nghi Lộc District, Nghệ An Province of Annam (French protectorate), Quang was a son of Trần Văn Năng – a Confucianist who was jailed by French colonial government for six months.
 His elder brother is Trần Văn Tăng – a teacher and revolutionist and member of New Revolutionary Party of Vietnam who was also jailed by the French and died in prison.
 His second elder brother is Trần Văn Cung, who was a Vietnamese revolutionary and was the secretary of the first communist cell in Vietnam.
 His young brother is Trần Văn Bành, who was a colonel of PAVN.

-Quang joined the Indochinese Communist Party in 1936.
+Quang joined the Communist Party of Indochina in 1936.
 Between 1938 and 1939, he was one of communist leaders in Saigon–Cho Lon.
-He was jailed by French in 1939, but he escaped in October 1940 and went to Nghệ An.
-In April 1941, he was caught again and was life sentenced.
+He was jailed by the French colonial administration in 1939, but he escaped in October 1940 and went to Nghệ An.
+In April 1941, he was caught again and was given a life sentence.
 In June 1945, he was freed.